To: Manuel Milanés

 Hello Mr. Milanés, and associates:

 This novel veterinary drug, could potentially cure digital dermatitis in a time no longer than 3 weeks, save several visits to the veterinary, avoid painful and ineffective treatments like surgery, minimize the weakness of the animal’s immune system through antibiotic’s cocktails, minimize economic losses, and have a positive impact in extending the life and quality of life of pets around the World.
-We are either looking for a loan or, more likely, a business partner, to whom we are willing to transfer 10% of G&G Petcurae.
+We are either looking for a loan or, more likely, a business partner, to whom we are willing to transfer 10% of G&G Petcurae plus a 30% ROI on total initial investment.

 Digital dermatitis has as many meanings as species it occurs at; for instance, it is known as Interdigital Cyst Syndrome, Pododermatitis, and Interdigital Furunculosis in dogs, Plasma Cell Pododermatitis in cats and other felines, called Subcutaneous Pododermatitis, “Bumblefoot” or “Footpad dermatitis” in poultry, “Foot Rot” in sheep, “Lameness” in cattle, and in horses and other equids can be known as “Scratches”, “Dew Poisoning”, “Grease”, Equine Pastern Dermatitis, or Pastern Folliculitis.

-Independently of the name for which this disease is known, the reality is that digital dermatitis is the gate to a myriad of dermatological infections on the affected animals and its incidence is at a 1:4 ratio on global population of individuals.
+Independently of the name for which this disease is known, the reality is that digital dermatitis is a gateway to a myriad of dermatological infections on the affected animals and its incidence is at a 1:4 ratio on global population of individuals.
 Another reality is that this disease has an enormous negative impact in the economy worldwide.
-Lameness, for example, not only causes significant economic losses, but it has an impact on the health of the animals that suffer from it (Ózsvári, 2017).
+Lameness, for example, not only causes significant economic losses, but it has an impact on the health of the animals that suffer from it (Ózsvári, 2017; Palmer and O’Connell, 2015; Yang et al., 2020).
 Only in England, lameness in sheep represent a financial loss of about £ 28 million per year, whereas in dairy cows, is about 190 million of dollars per year (Enting et al., 1997; Ózsvári, 2017).
 In poultry, broilers to be more specific, the estimated loss is from 80 to 120 million of dollars per year (Aydin, 2018).
 Animals suffering from lameness not only will show signs of extreme discomfort but also, because the animals tend to spend more time lying on the floor, it is responsible for changes in behavior, stress, and for developing a negative energy balance (NEB) state that leads to a Pleiades of more severe secondary diseases (Ózsvári, 2017).

 NOTE: The data presented here and derived from tangible economic losses, is from studies on First World Countries only; however, the data derived from emotional damages, due to the loss of a companion pet, has not being quantified!

 It is apparent that the inefficiency of various treatments obeys to the quick adaptation of the microorganisms by becoming resistant to any battery of antibiotics that have been used against them.
-Our new product has apparently overcome such difficulties by exposing the lesion via one of the ingredients, which acts as a peeling agent.
+Our new product has apparently overcome such difficulties by exposing the lesion, via one of its ingredients, to proper treatment.

 Since October 1, 2019, we have been in contact with the Center for Veterinary Medicine (CVM) at the FDA to obtain information about how to effectively evaluate and later commercialize this new product that we have called AsuROCKTM.
 As mentioned before, AsuROCKTM was invented to treat Interdigital Furunculosis in dogs, for which no cure is currently on the market.
 The product and labeling material conform with existing monographs for all ingredients used in the formula.